hannahlowens/voluModel/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 3 notes
+0 errors | 0 warnings | 1 note

-* This is a new release.
 * One NOTE occurred in all test environments:

-    NOTE: installed size is 110.8Mb
+    NOTE: installed size is 6.9Mb

-    This is the smallest file size possible, balancing file size with speed of vignette build.
-Every test environment had some version of this note, although the installed file size varied +/- 5Mb among the environments.
+    This is the smallest file size possible, balancing file size with speed of vignette build and extent of vignette-based documentation.
+Every test environment had some version of this note, although the installed file size varied +/- 1Mb among the environments.

 * One NOTE occurred in all test environments except local OS X: